ComplexSoftwareLab/MediumDarwin/README.md

 Features
 --------
-*   **Persistent Storage**: Uses a relational database to store mutation testing data efficiently.
+*   **Persistent Storage - This is explained in Section 3.1.**: Uses a relational database to store mutation testing data efficiently.

-*   **Coverage-Based Test Selection**: Reduces execution time by selecting only relevant tests.
+*   **Coverage-Based Test Selection - This is explained in Section 3.2 to reduce test execution time.**: Reduces execution time by selecting only relevant tests.

-*   **Mutant Schemata**: Minimizes compilation overhead by consolidating mutants into schemata.
+*   **Mutant Schemata - Discussed in Section 3.3.**: Minimizes compilation overhead by consolidating mutants into schemata.

-*   **Refined Mutation Operators**: Avoids non-compilable mutants and generates skipped ones.
+*   **Refined Mutation Operators - These are discussed in Section 3.4 and Section 4 to improve mutation effectiveness.**: Avoids non-compilable mutants and generates skipped ones.

-*   **Dynamic Subsumption Analysis**: Constructs subsumption graphs to analyze mutant relationships.
+*   **Dynamic Subsumption Analysis - This is explained in Section 3.5 to identify redundant mutants.**: Constructs subsumption graphs to analyze mutant relationships.

 Installation
 ------------